 That pad should have a feature for it to stay in place.
 Disposable pads usually have sticky backs or wings to hold them in place.
-Reusable pads often have a snap clip to hold them onto you underwear.
+Reusable pads often have a snap clip to hold them onto your underwear.

 This is important for preventing infection, especially if you have vaginal stitches.
 Disposable pads ideally should be individually wrapped.
 Reusable pads are slightly less hygienic therefore you should store them in a clean, dry area until used.

 You pad should be able to keep smells to a minimum.
 You should not use scented pads as they can cause irritation.
 Charcoal is a good feature to look for with disposable pads, as it absorbs smells.

 Sanitary towels can add up quickly.
 You will either need to spend little and often or a lot as a once off.
 Expect to pay $6-$30 depending on which type you choose.

 Benefits of postpartum pads

 - Manages heavy flow – Your bleeding after pregnancy will be similar to a heavy period for up to a week.
 You will need a pad which can handle the flow without leaking.

 - Designed for stitches – The material should not have a weave which can easily catch stitches.
 Maternity pads are smooth so they do not scratch or irritate.

 - Cushioning – Thick maternity pads give an extra layer of cushioning for your tender perineum.
 Some mom may find this bulky and awkward to wear.